 When irrigation is necessary, use water conserving, low flow, programmable, and/or targeted irrigation systems.
 Landscaping beds with shrubs should be on separate zones from turf, and drip irrigation is recommended.
+If native plants are used, irrigation is recommended.
 If native plants are used, irrigation may be removed or turned off after they are well established, approximately one year.
 Many different types of irrigators are available.
 Consider which is most efficient for each application.
-To maximize irrigation efficiency of automatic in-ground irrigation systems, consider smart water application technologies such as evapotranspiration (ET) controllers or soil moisture soil moisture sensors, the run time for each irrigation zone can be divided into several short cycles, allowing the moisture level to be checked between cycles to optimize the amount of water delivered stormwater.
+To maximize irrigation efficiency of automatic in-ground irrigation systems, consider smart water application technologies such as evapotranspiration (ET) controllers or soil moisture sensors (SMS).
+When using soil moisture sensors, the run time for each irrigation zone can be divided into several short cycles, allowing the moisture level to be checked between cycles to optimize the amount of water delivered stormwater.
 At the lot level, consider rainwater harvesting with cisterns or rain barrels for subsequent use to irrigate landscapes.
 While the relatively small volume stored in rain barrels will not measurably reduce stormwater from the site, they may be sufficient for irrigating small garden areas and may increase occupant's awareness of water use and promote conservation.